stonehippo/rack-static-site/README.md

 Changing the reference URL will effectively invalidate the item in any and all caches*.
 From the perspective of the cache, this is a new document, and it will now cache the new version and begin using that version.

 One tip: using something sensible for the cache-busting number included in the URL reference, such as a timestamp based on the date (and perhaps, time).
-This will keep you much saner that the valid, but almost useless `styles.1.css`.
+This will keep you much saner that the valid, but almost useless `styles-1.css`.
 If you are diligent, you can look at the URL and know exactly when you last updated the resource.

+If you don't want to use `Rack::StaticCache` (if, for example, you use a `.htaccess` to manage caching, such as the one that comes with HTML5 Boilerplate), you can still take advantage of cache-busting URLs.
+The template includes a rewrite rule that will allow you to use cache-busting with some common Web asset types.
+Simply uncomment the rewrite rule and you can use cache-busting URLs exactly like you can with `Rack::StaticCache`.

 The default config supports cache-busting on assets with the following extensions: